 Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and officers and persons who own more than 10 percent of Entegris Common Stock to file with the Securities and Exchange Commission initial reports of ownership and reports of changes in ownership of Entegris common stock.
 Entegris is required to disclose any failure to file these reports by the required due dates.
-During 2013 only one such report, a Form 3 reporting Mr. Gentilcore's election as a director and that he owned no securities of the Company was filed ten days late through administrative error.
+During 2015 all reports on Form 4 were filed on or before the required due date.